Ugenia Lavender: Story

 The books follow the adventures of nine year old Ugenia, a character based on Halliwell, alongside her friends Bronte, Rudy and Trevor.
 Other characters are said by Halliwell to be loosely based on Gordon Ramsay, George Michael, Marilyn Monroe, Vincent van Gogh, Wayne Rooney and the character Justin Suarez from the TV series Ugly Betty.
 The character Princess Posh Vattoria, a caricature of Victoria Beckham, was featured in early drafts but has not appeared in the book series.

 Each title will feature a newsletter from Ugenia highlighting lessons she has learned, along with quizzes, riddles and crosswords, and will be available in an audio book edition read by Halliwell.

 The books are illustrated by Rian Hughes.
 Children's author Jonny Zucker is also given a special credit on the books, but Halliwell has maintained she wrote the books entirely on her own.

 Promotion

-Promotional activities for the series included a launch reading by Halliwell at London Zoo on 27 April 2008 and a seven city UK book tour planned in 2008.
+Promotional activities for the series included a launch reading by Halliwell at London Zoo on 27 April 2008 and a seven city UK and Ireland book tour planned in 2008.
 Halliwell recorded a theme tune for use in advertisements for the books.